Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Introduction

-In addition to the DTR estimation, a number of literature have considered obtaining valid inference for the value function associated with the estimated DTR.
-For example, \citet{luedtke2016statistical,zhu2019proper} and \citet{shi2020breaking} considered the value inference allowing the situation when the treatment is neither beneficial nor harmful for a subpopulation.
-Similar inference has been studied in the reinforcement learning framework under Markov decision process assumptions \citep{kallus2020double,luckett2020estimating, liao2021off,shi2021statistical,shi2021deeply}.
-There are very few methods to make inference for the treatment policies themselves.
-The latter is especially important for studying MSTPs with many feature variables: clinicians usually favor a simple and parsimonious decision because of concern about implementation and cost in collecting disease biomarkers in routine visits or lab tests. \citet{zhu2019proper} and \citet{jeng2018high} obtained the asymptotic distribution of the parameters in Q-learning or A-learning by assuming the regression models to be correct, which may not be plausible when there are many features.
-More recently, \citet{liang2022estimation} studied inference for a hard treatment decision in a high-dimensional setting, but only restricted to one stage.
+In addition to DTR estimation, a number of studies have considered obtaining valid inference for the value function associated with the estimated DTR.
+For example, \citet{luedtke2016statistical,zhu2019proper} and \citet{shi2020breaking} studied value inference, allowing for situations where the treatment is neither beneficial nor harmful for a subpopulation.
+Similar inference has been investigated in the RL framework under MDP assumptions \citep{kallus2020double,luckett2020estimating,liao2021off,shi2021deeply,shi2022statistical,kallus2022efficiently}.
+There are few methods to conduct inference for the treatment policies themselves.
+This is especially important for studying MSTPs with many feature variables: clinicians typically favor simple and parsimonious decisions due to concerns about implementation and the cost of collecting disease biomarkers during routine visits or lab tests. \citet{jeng2018high,zhu2019proper} derived the asymptotic distribution of the parameters in Q-learning or A-learning by assuming the regression models are correctly specified, which may not be plausible in the presence of many features.
+More recently, \citet{liang2022estimation} studied inference for deterministic treatment decisions in a high-dimensional setting but restricted their analysis to a single stage.